 - Formal felony probation.

-It should be noted you can be charged under PC 115 with separate felony counts of fling a false or forged document for each document you file or caused to be filed.
-You will not be eligible for probation if you have a prior conviction under Penal Code 115 or the victim of your crime sustained a loss of over $100,000.
+It should be noted that you can be charged under PC 115 with separate felony counts of filing a false or forged document for each document you file or cause to be filed.
+You will not be eligible for probation if you have a prior conviction, or the victim of your crime sustained a loss of over $100,000.

-A conviction under Penal Code Section 115 for filing a false document could include a sentence enhancement.
+A conviction for filing a false document may result in a sentence enhancement.
 For example, if the false document impacted the mortgage on a family residence, you could face an additional fine of up to $75,000.

-Another sentence enhancement includes a PC 115 conviction that deprived the victim of over $65,000 loss and the Los Angeles County prosecutor can prove you had specific intent to cause the loss.
+Another sentence enhancement includes a PC 115 conviction that resulted in a loss of over $65,000, and the prosecutor can prove that you had the specific intent to cause the loss.
 This sentence enhancement could lead to an additional 1 to 4 years in a California state prison.
+If the loss exceeds $ 100,000, the penalties become even more severe, potentially leading to an additional 1 to 4 years in a California state prison.

 Finally, there is an aggravated white collar crime sentencing enhancement in California.
 This enhancement would apply in situations when: